-If you’re reading this, you’re likely one of 300 million users who use Instagram on a daily basis.
-While it’s fun to share the occasional food pic or a snap from your latest vacation, you’re also sacrificing valuable internet privacy by posting photos online.
-If you want to change this, follow this guide to permanently delete your Instagram account.
+If you’re reading this, you’re likely one of the 1 billion monthly users of Instagram.
+While it’s fun to share the occasional food pic or a snap from your latest vacation, posting photos online inevitably entails tradeoffs when it comes to internet privacy.
+If you’re now reconsidering, follow this guide to permanently delete your Instagram account.

 Note: When you delete your account, you will lose your profile and any photos, videos, comments, likes, and followers associated with that account.
-You cannot reactivate your account, so those of you looking for a temporary break can temporarily disable Instagram your account.
+You cannot reactivate your account, so those of you looking for a temporary break can temporarily disable your Instagram account instead.

 Have you ever wondered how private Instagram is?
-Do they collect any other information about you besides the photos you post?
+Does it collect any other information about you besides the photos you post?

 These are the types of information Instagram collects about you:

-- Contacts information: if you use Instagram’s “Find friends” feature, Instagram will look through your contacts list and your social media accounts to recommend other Instagram users you might know.
+- Contact information: If you use Instagram’s “Find friends” feature, Instagram will look through your contact list and your social media accounts to recommend other Instagram users you might know.

-- Device information: Instagram can use “device identifiers” to learn about the type of device you use to access their service.
+- Device information: Instagram can use “device identifiers” to learn about the type of device you use to access its service.

 How does Instagram use my information?

 After collecting your information, Instagram may use it in the following ways: